purescript-contrib/purescript-aff/MODULES.md

 runAff :: forall e a.
 (Error -> Eff e Unit) -> (a -> Eff e Unit) -> Aff e a -> EffA e Unit
 ```

-Runs the asynchronous effect.
+Runs the asynchronous computation.
 You must supply an error callback and a
 success callback.

 #### `makeAff`